Ume0344/aws-cdk-course/README.md

 It is recommended not to change the logical and physical ids.
 If we ever want to change the logical id, use 'overrideLogicalId' function.

 ## CloudFormation Intrinsic Functions
 [Intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) are the cloudformation builtin functions to manage the stacks.
 These are used to assign values to properties which are only available at runtime.
-For example, we want to use stack id of a stack but it is not avaialable at compile time, so we can use fn.split() pr fn.select() functions to parse the stack id of current stack.
+For example, we want to use stack id of a stack but it is not avaialable at compile time, so we can use fn.split() or fn.select() functions to parse the stack id of current stack.

 ## Stack resources cross-references
 **[Option1](https://github.com/alexhddev/CDK-course-resources/commit/a3a644661f3019453ef1540ddc45bbc640b7fe31)**: To use the resources of one stack in anohter stack, first we export a resource information using `CnfOutput` with `exportName` fucntions;